V-Blaze/Enumerable/README.md

 <!-- > Describe 1 - 3 features you will add to the project. -->

-- Add Air Polution page
+- Add the each with index Enumerator method
-- Add Contact Page
+- Add the cycle Enumerator method

 <p align="right">(<a href="#readme-top">back to top</a>)</p>